PGA Tour: Career money leaders

-The top ten career money leaders on the tour as of the 2021–22 season, are as follows:
+The top ten career money leaders on the tour as of April 13, 2025 are as follows:

 A complete list updated weekly is available on the PGA Tour's website.
+Phil Mickelson ($96.9M) and Dustin Johnson ($75.4M) were dropped from this list after being suspended from the tour.

 Due to increases in prize funds over the years, this list consists entirely of current players.
 The figures are not the players' complete career prize money as they do not include FedEx Cup bonuses, winnings from unofficial money events, or earnings on other tours such as the European Tour.
 In addition, elite golfers often earn several times as much from endorsements and golf-related business interests as they do from prize money.